zenglenn42/utbootcamp/week-02/car-webapp-mvc/README.md

 # driveCar MVC WebApp

 This simple app models a car which may be controlled through keyboard presses.
-Updates to the car's state are presented the to browser for viewing.
+Updates to the car's state are presented the to the browser for viewing.

 This is what the user interface looks like: